cpske/ISP/assignment/ku-polls/iteration1.md

 You will learn Django and implement KU Polls using the [Django Tutorial][django-tutorial].
 The assignments for the next 3 weeks will add to this code, so don't fall behind.

-The Requirements for this iteration are:
+The features to implement in this iteration are:

 1. Display a list of poll questions with multiple-choice answers.
 2. Visiter can select a poll question and vote for a choice.
 His vote is added to the total.